GreptimeTeam/docs/docs/en/v0.4/user-guide/concepts/data-model.md

 All data in GreptimeDB is organized into tables with names.
 Each data item in a table consists of three types of columns: `Tag`, `Timestamp`, and `Field`.

-- Table names are often the same as the indicator names.
+- Table names are often the same as the indicator names or metric names.
 - `Tag` columns store metadata that is commonly queried.
   The values in `Tag` columns are labels attached to the collected indicators, generally used to describe a particular characteristic of these indicators.